-- 1. Community Garden Groups may purchase their own insurance through any Insurance Broker or Insurance Company.
-Some groups may already have a Liability policy in place and only need to add Halifax Regional Municipality as an additionally insured.
-A copy of the Certificate of Insurance must be provided to your Community Developer no later than May 1 of each season. - 2.
+- 1. Community garden groups may purchase their own insurance through any Insurance Broker or insurance company.
+Some groups may already have a liability policy in place and only need to add the Halifax Regional Municipality as an additionally insured.
+A copy of the certificate of insurance must be provided to your Community Developer no later than May 1 of each season - 2.
 If your group does not have insurance, nor can afford it, you can join the Halifax Regional Municipality group insurance plan.
-The HRM Community Garden Insurance program is free to join, however, it does have a \$1000 deductible that is the responsibility of the Garden Group.
+The insurance plan is free to join, however, it does have a \$1,000 deductible that is the responsibility of the community garden group.